django-query-profiler/django-query-profiler/docs/source/chrome_plugin_columns.rst

 - Potential N+1's:  This represents the count of N+1 queries that the profiler found.
 If this number seems high, the API is definitely something that should be optimized.
 - Exact sql duplicates: This represents the count of queries which had the same (query, param) but was executed multiple times to the database.
-If this number is higher, consider doing `query caching`
+If this number is higher, consider doing `query caching`, or pulling the sql out of the loop
 - Details link: This is the url that would show a detailed view, and the recommendation on how to fix the code path